kharchenkolab/pagoda2/README.md

 yum install openssl-devel libcurl-devel
 ```

-### Installing Pagoda2 as Docker Container
+### Pagoda2 via Docker

-If you are having trouble setting up pagoda2 on your system, an alternative approach to get pagoda on a mac or windows system is through a docker container.
-The docker distribution is current as of October 2018 and also includes the [Conos package](https://github.com/hms-dbmi/conos).
-To start a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then start the pagoda container with the following command in the shell:
+If you are having trouble setting up pagoda2 on your system, an alternative approach to get pagoda2 via a docker container, which also include the [Conos package](https://github.com/hms-dbmi/conos).
+To create a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then pull the pagoda2 image with the following command in the shell:

 ```
 docker run -p 8787:8787 pkharchenkolab/pagoda2:latest